 This program aims to increase the number of First Nations and Inuit students with the academic level required for entrance into post-secondary programs.

-Financial assistance may be provided for a maximum of one year of studies in the form of:
+Financial assistance may be provided for a maximum of one year for studies in the form of:

-Students who graduated without advanced math, English are encouraged to upgrade through the UCEP program.
+Students who graduated without advanced math or English are encouraged to upgrade through the UCEP program.